charmed-kubernetes/bundle/README.md

 ```

-This will deploy the Canonical Kubernetes offering with default constraints.
+This will deploy the Canonical Distribution of Kubernetes offering with default constraints.
 This is useful for lab environments, however for real-world use you should
 provide high CPU and memory instances to kubernetes-worker.